Self-employed tax deductions: A cheat sheet to tax deductible business expenses

 4 – Travel expenses

 Business travel expenses offer additional tax deduction opportunities.
 When a trip is primarily for business purposes — or helpful and appropriate for the success of your business — you can deduct at least a portion of the trip’s cost.
-Things like meals, entertainment costs, airfare, conferences, and even dry cleaning may be written off as long as they are deemed necessary to your business trip.
+Things like meals, airfare, hotels, conferences, and even dry cleaning may be written off as long as they are deemed necessary to your business trip.
 You can’t deduct expenses that are lavish or extravagant.

 5 – Healthcare expenses